tbclark3/ha-xweatherly/README.md

 - **Air Quality entity**: `air_quality.xweather`
 - **Sensors**: `sensor.xweather_temperature`, `sensor.xweather_humidity`, etc.
 - **Device page** showing all related entities and a **Refresh** button

+Daily forecast sensors for today and tomorrow are available for the most common data elements.
+Other elements from both the daily forecast and hourly forecast are available using the weather.get_forecasts action.

 ---